Discover The Benefits of Being an IOMST Member

 - Members are eligible for IOMST combined liability insurance facility – Liability for your trading business placed by Richardson Insurance with AIG insurance.

 - Weekly Newsletter – providing news and information on what’s on and opportunities to trade across Ireland

-- Handbooks and guides – How to setup a business, food sellers, entertainer/ performers, health and safety, taxation, legal obligations and much more…
+- Handbooks and guides – How to set up a business, food sellers, entertainers/ performers, health and safety, taxation, legal obligations and much more.

 - Members Questions – where you can ask a question about your business and get the support you need.